 I wear three hats that go together surprisingly well.

-- Podcaster—I'm the producer and host of Soonish, a show about technology, culture, curiosity, and the future
+- Independent audio producer—I'm the producer and host of Soonish, a show about technology, culture, curiosity, and the future, and Xconomy Voices, an interview show featuring leading thinkers from the high-tech world.

-- Freelance reporter for print, online, and radio outlets such as Xconomy and WBUR
+- Freelance reporter for print, online, and radio outlets such as Xconomy, WBUR, and WHYY.

 I spend a lot of time thinking about how technology and science are advancing; how people find out about these advances; and how they use that knowledge in their decisions as consumers, citizens, and voters.